Connecting IPv4 Islands over IPv6 Core using IPv4 Provider Edge Routers (4PE)

 using implicit null value 3, an arbitrary label can be utilized for

-the topmost label and in that case as PHP is not signaled by the
+the topmost label.
+So in this case as PHP is not signaled by the

 egress PE node, PHP is not activated and thus the topmost label is